ThisUserIsSuperCool/CleanPLTrainer/readme.md

 I am currently exploring a decent lightning trainer.
 The aim is to develop a powerful tool to aid my research: writing the least code with maximum flexibility.

-Currently I am thinking and sharing about the rules and philosophy of the design.
+Currently I am thinking and sharing about the rules and philosophy of the design of my own trainer.
 Based on the rules, I will explore how to use the powerful tools provided by lightning properly (I mean to avoid chaos).

 Short snapshots of code may be availble.
 The completed template will be released after I test the system on a completed project first.

 For the previous version of Trainer, please see https://github.com/ThisUserIsSuperCool/dist_optuna_plus_wandb.